2020-21 Catalog (Archived Catalog)

 Call to Active Duty

 Sauk Valley Community College is committed to offering our military veteran students several enrollment options if the student is called to (non-voluntary) active military duty while participating in courses during an ongoing semester.
 Option 1 is for the student to request an early completion of the course and to have a grade assigned.
 This option should be in consultation with the instructor and be based on a reasonably expedient completion of the course.
 Option 2 is for the student to be fully withdrawn from all courses with no grade assigned and no assessment of tuition or fees for the enrolled courses.
 The student must provide to Admissions & Records a copy of the military orders clearly identifying the dates of active duty.
 The date of activation must occur within the semester of the course participation.
 Option 3 is for the student to request an extension of time to complete the current course work under the normal guidelines of the college.
 This option requires a completed "Incomplete Grade" contract identifying a plan and deadline for completion of the course.
 Option 4 is for the student to request an extension of time to complete the current course work.
-This option requires the student to supply the above mentioned activity duty military orders and a completed "Incomplete Grade" contract identifying a plan and deadline for completion of the course.
+This option requires the student to supply the above-mentioned activity duty military orders and a completed "Incomplete Grade" contract identifying a plan and deadline for completion of the course.
 If the military veteran student does not complete the course within the timeline a grade of "W" will be assigned for the course.
 Once an option is selected by the called to duty military veteran student it is considered final and may not be changed.

 Registration Change Period

 During the first two weeks of the fall and spring semesters, students may make changes in their class schedule. *During the first week of the semester, students may add and drop classes without prior written consent from the instructor.
 During the second week of the semester, students must receive written consent from the instructor to add classes; during this period the students can drop classes without instructor consent.
 Students may change their schedule via www.svcc.edu/soar during the 100% refund period (as published in the Academic calendar) or by submitting an ADD slip to Admissions & Records or a DROP via the online DROP form.
-After the 100% refund period, schedule changes must be submitted to Admissions & Records on a ADD slip or via the online DROP form at www.svcc.edu/admissions.
+After the 100% refund period, schedule changes must be submitted to Admissions & Records on an ADD slip or via the online DROP form at www.svcc.edu/admissions.

 *The length of the Registration Change period for the summer semester or a shorter session is prorated (contact Admissions & Records for specific dates).
 Full tuition will be charged for any course added after the designated Registration Change period.
-Reinstate fees are non refundable.
+Reinstate fees are nonrefundable.

 Students who receive financial assistance or veteran benefits should consult Financial Assistance before dropping or adding courses.